 Where do you live?

-I live in Italy, in a town called Lucca in Tuscany.
-Lucca has about 100,000 residents, and I live about ten minutes outside of town.
+I live in Tuscany, in a town called Lucca.
+Lucca has about 100,000 residents, and I live about 10 minutes outside of town.
 I moved with my family from Bath, England.
 We decided it was a time for a change from where we'd lived all of our lives.
 Now we spend our days outside instead of inside in rainy old England.